 Sales or the expectation of sales of a substantial number of shares of our common stock in the public market could harm the market price of our common stock.
 As additional shares of our common stock become available for resale in the public market, the supply of our common stock will increase, which could decrease the price.
-Moreover, the holders of 7,488,758 shares of our common stock, comprised of shares issued upon conversion of our preferred stock, and the holder of a warrant to purchase 100,000 shares of common stock, have rights, subject to various conditions and limitations, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Moreover, the holders of shares of our common stock, comprised of shares issued upon conversion of our preferred stock have rights, subject to various conditions and limitations, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Immediately following our initial public offering, these stockholders held 7,488,758 shares of our common stock that had these registration rights.
 Also, shares of common stock that we may issue under our existing Amended and Restated 1998 Equity Incentive Plan, our 2004 Stock Option and Incentive Plan and 2004 Employee Stock Purchase Plan may be freely sold.
 If any of these holders cause a large number of securities to be sold in the public market, the sales could reduce the trading price of our common stock.
 These sales also could impede our ability to raise future capital.